nondevelopers/Vape-old-UiLibrary/README.md

 https://github.com/GhostDuckyy/UI-Libraries/tree/main/Vape%20ui%20lib

 - __This script is updated by claude/gemini, none of this is actually deved without AI.
 Go check out the original github, for the non-skidded code, also where I found the ui.__
+- __This is Not the Roblox bedwars VapeV4 script ui.
+It is just a ui library called "Vape".__

 ### example loadstring
 ```lua